oOo0oOo/MapWarfare/README.md

 Some more tips:

-Change the server speed on-the-go & use the Play/Pause button in the User Interface
+Change the server speed on-the-go & use the Play/Pause button in the User Interface Below 0.1s/tick is not recomended as the UI will not be able to keep up.

 Toggle Fullscreen using F11 and use the number keys to directly select groups Save current selection with CTRL + Number